learning-curve-research/LCDB-1.1/dataset/README.md

 ### Data structure:
 When loading the dataset using HDF5 (e.g., `LCDB11_ER_265_24.hdf5`), you will get the shape of file in for example `LCDB11_ER_ 265.hdf5`: (265, 24, 5, 5, 137, 3, 3, 2), each dimension corresponds to the following components, in order:
-`(dataset, learner, outer split, inner split, anchor, train-val-test, noFS-mixmaxFS-standardFS, raw-clean), ` where the dimensions are:
+`(dataset, learner, outer split, inner split, anchor, train-val-test, noFS-mixmaxFS-standardFS, noDataLeakage-DataLeakage), ` where the dimensions are:
   - `dataset`: index indicating the dataset, see [`meta_feature.py`](../analysis/meta_feature.py)
   - `learner`: index indicating the learner, see [`meta_feature.py`](../analysis/meta_feature.py)